Dragon Age 4 Theory: Solas, Red Lyrium, And Blight Ambitions

 In various art found within Dragon Age: Inquisition, we see depictions of burdened elves walking in a straight line with red paint marring their bodies, a red paint that suspiciously looks like red lyrium.
 They aren't the proud elves we'd expect to see, instead, they look half-dead and enslaved.
 With the sun overshadowing many of the elves in these paintings, most likely representing the sun god Elgar'nan, it looks like red lyrium could have been used as a means to control one's slaves.
 Elves enslaving elves was a powerful motivator for Solas' actions way back when, but the jumpstart for it all was Mythal's murder.
 Was he a part of the creation of red lyrium, a purposeful taint, as a means of control?
 Was Mythal murdered as some sort of a tribute to the Titans when the elves' lyrium supply began to run low?
 We've already seen his manipulations in action with the orb that he allowed Corypheus to take control of and the power he later amassed with Trespasser, and lore shows that the elves of old were kind of all dicks.

-A popular theory is that the taint that creates red lyrium is actually the blood of the old gods, a theory heavily supported by in-game lore.
+A popular theory is that the taint that creates red lyrium is actually the blood of the ancient elven, a theory heavily supported by in-game lore.
 We've seen that with the required darkspawn blood for the Warden ritual, and we've seen it reflected in Avernus' research and conversations with the Architect in Awakening.
-Since tainted blood is also a means of control, though, by much more brutal means, this also ties into the slavery linked back to Solas' time among the old gods.
+Since tainted blood is also a means of control, though, by much more brutal means, this also ties into the slavery linked back to Solas' history

 With Dragon Age 4 taking us to Tevinter and all of the discoveries made in Inquisition regarding the true history of the elves, an ancient score will be settled between the Evanuris - and by proxy Solas - and the rest of modern-day Thedas.